GNMoseke/eurydice/DESIGN.md

 * `surpriseme [album | playlist]`: Generate and start a playlist of songs that have not had as many plays.
 If `album` is provided, do the same but with an album (or multiple depending on target length)
-    * `--target-length [50min]`: Flag for the target amount of time for the created playlist.
-If not given, default to either one album or 10 songs.
+    * `--target-length [50]`: Flag for the target amount of time for the created playlist.
+If not given, default to either one album or one hour of songs.
     * `--sameartist`: enforce that anything chosen has to be from the same artist (no-op if `album` option is given)
-    * `--interactive`: prompt with the playlist generated, ask to confirm/regenerate/cancel
 * `stats`: More stats breakdown about most played tracks, artists, albums, etc in a small table
 * `daemon`: start the daemon half